dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 ```
 You can convert:
 * `ZonedDateTime` to `OffsetDateTime` - it just strip `ZoneId` from it, but offset stays
-* `OffsetDateTime` to `ZonedDateTime` - but such object would lack `ZoneId` and contain only offset => in my opinion it's pure wrong, because such conversion may lead to errors when working with DST, such conversion shouldn't be possible, yet java allows for it due to inheritance: `ZoneOffset` is child of `ZoneId` that's why you can create `ZonedDateTime` with only offset by passing child instead of actual `ZoneId`
+* `OffsetDateTime` to `ZonedDateTime` - but such object would lack `ZoneId` and contain only offset => in my opinion it's pure wrong, because such conversion may lead to errors when working with DST, such conversion shouldn't be possible, yet java allows it due to inheritance: `ZoneOffset` is child of `ZoneId` that's why you can create `ZonedDateTime` with only offset by passing child instead of actual `ZoneId`
 ```java
 import java.time.LocalDateTime;
 import java.time.OffsetDateTime;